ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/rabbitmq-queue-sink.markdown

     (see [Members Duties](../../../../studio/database/settings/manage-database-group#database-group-topology---members-duties)).

 5. **Create a new RabbitMQ connection String**
-   The connection string defines the source RabbitMQ exchanges URLs.
+   The connection string defines the source RabbitMQ brokers URLs.
    Enable to create a new connection string, or leave disabled to select an existing string.

       ![RabbitMQ Connection String](images/queue/sink/rabbitmq-connection-string.png "RabbitMQ Connection String")